Massive celestial amplitudes and celestial amplitudes beyond four points: Three-point celestial amplitudes

 \subsubsection{Mass threshold expansion}

 Near the mass threshold $m_3=m_1+m_2$, we can enclose the $s$-contour to the left half plane.
 After performing the $s$-integral, we enclose the $v$- and $t$-contours to the right half planes successively.
-In each of the steps there is only one series of poles contributing to the result.
-This leads to the following series representation of $C_{1_{m_{1}}^{0}+2_{m_{2}}^{0}\to 3_{m_{3}}^{0}}^{\Delta_{1},\Delta_{2},\Delta_{3}}$ near the mass threshold,
+In each of the steps there is only one series of poles at $s=\frac{1-d-2v}{2}-n_{1}$, $t=n_{2}$ and $v=n_{3}$.
+It turns out that the contributions from $C_{1}$ and $C_{2}$ in \eqref{eq:tripleIntegral} are equal, which can be further simplified to a double series of the Wilson polynomial \eqref{eq:Wilson_polynomial}.
+This leads to the following series expansion of $C_{1_{m_{1}}^{0}+2_{m_{2}}^{0}\to 3_{m_{3}}^{0}}^{\Delta_{1},\Delta_{2},\Delta_{3}}$ near the mass threshold,